bolt/docs/docs/twig-components/method/foreach.md

 # foreach

-`foreach` is a Twig tag to create loops with the same syntax as in PHP
+`foreach` is a Twig tag to create loops with the same syntax as in PHP.

 ```twig
 {% foreach list as sublist %}